Bitcoin-ABC/bitcoin-abc/doc/gitian-building/gitian-building-create-vm-debian.md

 - Wait a bit while 'Select and install software' runs
 - Participate in popularity contest -> *No*
 - Choose software to install.
-We need just the base system.
+We need just the base system. (`Tab` to highlight options, `Space` to select them)
 - Make sure only 'SSH server' and 'Standard System Utilities' are checked
 - Uncheck 'Debian Desktop Environment' and 'Print Server'